SanmeetGulati/SanmeetGulati/README.md

 ---

 👀 **Interests:**
-Data analysis, predictive modeling, NLP, sustainable AI, and turning data into insights.
+Data analysis, predictive modeling, sustainable AI, and turning data into insights.

 🌱 **Currently Learning:**
-Advanced ML algorithms, cloud deployment, and Data Structures & Algorithms (DSA).
+NLP And LLM

 💞️ **Let’s Collaborate On:**
 Open-source data science projects, NLP applications, and AI for sustainability.